leogmendoza/quenchtessential/README.md

 <img src="demo/the_solution.png" width="100%">

 ## 🧐 What?
-Quenchtessential is an ESP32-based IoT solution built to automatically water my houseplant while monitoring its health in real-time through a full-stack dashboard app!
+Quenchtessential is an ESP32-based IoT solution built to automatically water my houseplant while monitoring its health through a full-stack dashboard app!

-### Features
--

 ## 😱 Why?
 Life is busy as an eng student, so I don't want my plant to feel neglected..
 Also, I was inspired by my previous company [Xandar Kardian](https://xkcorp.com/) and their vital sign sensor hardware + remote patient monitoring software solution and have been meaning to clone it mwuahahahaaah😈

+## ⭐ Features
+- **Automated Watering**:
+  Uses an FSM to pump water and feed the plant when the moisture sensor says it meets the "thirsty threshold"

+- **Live Health Monitoring**:
+  Displays real-time and historical moisture data on a modern web dashboard for trend visualization

+- **WiFi-enabled**:
+  Connects to a network (w/o hardcoding credentials) using a captive portal and talks to the backend via MQTT

+- **Plug-and-Play**:
+  Fully deployed & cloud-hosted full-stack app and wall-powered, so no local setup needed--as if it was a real product!

-## ⚙️ Architecture
+## ⚙️ System Architecture
+Sketch coming soon🤭

 ### Tech Stack
 - **Microcontroller**: ESP32 (C++ on PlatformIO)